Refreshing Orange Gin Cocktail

 - Cranberry juice – Look for 100% Cranberry Juice, not Cranberry Juice Cocktail.
 If you use Cranberry Juice Cocktail, your drink will turn out sweeter than intended.

-- Fresh orange - Fresh juice is important here, so skip the bottled orange juice.
+- Orange – Fresh juice is important here, so skip the bottled orange juice.
 Take a minute and squeeze a fresh orange.
-You'll need about half of a medium orange per cocktail.
+You’ll need about half of a medium naval orange per cocktail.

 - Ginger syrup – Another addition to the ginger flavor in this cocktail, ginger syrup is easy to make at home with three ingredients.